 Building a Culture of Peer Recognition at your Workplace

-So, what is Peer Recognition?
+What is Peer Recognition?

 Peer recognition is the appreciation of colleagues in the same team or department for a job well done.
 It can be termed peer-to-peer recognition as well.

-When asked what leaders could do more to improve engagement, 58% of respondents replied: “give recognition”.
+When asked what leaders could do more to improve engagement, 58% of respondents replied: “give recognition.”
 Employees always welcome recognition from their peers.
-This makes them happy and a sense of gratitude forms among colleagues.
+This makes them happy, and a sense of gratitude forms among colleagues.

 How does Peer Recognition Work?

-For peer recognition to be successful it needs to be immediate, specific, and consistent.
+For peer recognition to be successful, it needs to be immediate, specific, and consistent.

-Recognition becomes much more meaningful when it is specific and helps a colleague become much more focused on other tasks.
+Recognition becomes much more meaningful when it is straightforward and helps a colleague become much more focused on other tasks.

 Managers often struggle to keep up with recognizing every employee working under them.

-This way they can inform their managers about the work they have been doing and help them recognize their work.
+This way, they can inform their managers about the work they have been doing and help them recognize their work.

 Benefits of Peer to Peer Recognition: